Galactic Guardians

 Image source: The Power and the Honor Foundation/The Art of He-Man and the Masters of the Universe

 Update: Thanks to Nigel Willis to pointing me toward a full version of the above concept art, dated March 18, 1987.
-It was retrieved from the DK Masters of the Universe Book:
+It was retrieved from the DK Masters of the Universe Book, although I’m sure it originated with The Power and the Honor Foundation:

 Update: I found another piece of Optikk concept art buried in a post in the Geeks_Antiques instagram page.
 This is a full rendering of Optikk, closer to final but with red and gray armor.
 It was found included with some Captain Power artwork, and dates to April 25, 1988.
 You can see this color scheme on Optikk in his appearance on the cover of an Italian notebook cover, toward the end of this article.